jacob-abe/jacob-abe/README.md

 - 🚀 Engineer at <a href="https://twitter.com/ClayStack_HQ">@ClayStack_HQ</a>

-- 🥅 2023 Goals: Get back into Mobile App Dev
+- 🥅 2024 Goals: Buidl and travel more.

-- 🤖 Right now I'm working on Goodnight AI.
-Its a cross platform app which gives you AI generated illustrated stories.
-Decided on a Flutter App + Python (Flask) backend.
-Building it in public, repos should be public as I build it.
+- 🤖 Right now I'm working on Defi projects!

 ## Links